4orever/dwoo/README.md

 * New features (blocks/functions/modifiers)
 * Distributed as a PHAR archive

+# Recruiting for help!
+If you want to help this project, contact [me](https://github.com/emulienfou), actually I don't have time to work on this project.
+Thanks!

 # WHAT IS DWOO?

 Dwoo is a PHP5 Template Engine that was started in early 2008.
 The idea came